duncanleung/duncanleung.com/content/posts/2017-07-31-webpack-build-react-production-windows.md

 ### 2. `webpack.config.js`: Build React for Production and Minify JS

-In webpack, <a href='https://webpack.js.org/plugins/define-plugin/' target='_blank'>`DefinePlugin`</a> allows creating global constants that can be configured at compile time.
+In webpack, `DefinePlugin`,<a href='https://webpack.js.org/plugins/define-plugin/' target='_blank'>allows creating global constants</a> that can be configured at compile time.
 This provides flexibility for different behaviors between development builds and release builds.

 ### Tell React to use the <a href='https://facebook.github.io/react/docs/optimizing-performance.html' target='_blank'>production version of React</a>

-This instance of <a href='https://webpack.js.org/guides/production/#node-environment-variable' target='_blank'>`DefinePlugin`</a> performs a search-and-replace on the original source code, and instances of `process.env.NODE_ENV` in the imported code is replaced by `"production"`.
+This instance of `DefinePlugin` <a href='https://webpack.js.org/guides/production/#node-environment-variable' target='_blank'>performs a search-and-replace on the original source code</a>, and instances of `process.env.NODE_ENV` in the imported code is replaced by `"production"`.

 React's internals has references to `process.env.NODE_ENV`.
 When set to, `"production"`, React removes warning messages to reduce file-size and increase performance.